konveyor/konveyor.github.io/content/Forklift/InstallingForklift/prereqs.md

 * IP addresses, VLANs, and other network configuration settings must not be changed before or after migration.
 The MAC addresses of the virtual machines are preserved during migration.
 * The network connections between the source environment, the KubeVirt cluster, and the replication repository must be reliable and uninterrupted.
-* If mapping more than one source and destination network, a network attachment definition for each additional destination network must be created.
+* A network attachment definition for each additional destination network must be created if mapping more than one source and destination network.

 ## Ports
 Use the following port parameters for migration.